Information for Transfer Applicants

 Transfer Admission Criteria

-In addition to GPA requirements, the following criteria are also taken into account:
+Admission to Binghamton is selective.
+The following criteria are taken into account:

 - Rigor of coursework, strength of academics and grades with emphasis on most recent courses